vonnieda/dimple/README.md

 ## Sync
 - Sync, stream, and download your music on any supported device, with any S3 compatible storage service.
-- Dimple offers a cheap and built in option that helps pay for development, or use any S3 compatible storage you like.
+- Dimple Cloud is a cheap and built in storage option that helps pay for development, or use any [S3 compatible storage you like](https://www.s3compare.io/).
   You can even self-host!
-- Keep your likes, listens, playlists, metadata and more synchronized between your devices
+- Keep your likes, listens, playlists, metadata and more synchronized between your devices.

 ## Rich Metadata
 - Metadata from MusicBrainz, Wikipedia, ListenBrainz, Last.fm, Discogs, etc.